Explore why BNB is what underpins one of the most popular blockchains.

 When performing non-custodial BNB trades, you are interacting with smart contracts that enable the crypto to be escrowed so that you may trade safely with other traders from around the world.
 While P2P trading has been around since the early days of crypto, only in recent years has non-custodial trading become more accessible with our own LocalCoinSwap, making it easy, inexpensive, and fast to trade BNB with hundreds of payment methods.

 BNB offers fantastic opportunities to explore blockchain technology without breaking the bank performing a few transactions.
-Also, with an increasingly diverse community of projects and tokens launching on BSC, BNB is becoming more useful for those looking to explore the latest BNB Smart Chain (BSC) opportunities.
+Also, with an increasingly diverse community of projects and token launches on BSC, BNB is becoming more useful for those looking to explore the latest BNB Smart Chain (BSC) opportunities.